sidney/ansel/src/tests/benchmark/README.txt

 Report
 ------

-darktable-bench prints the time each development took, as well as the average and the throughput rating, which is the approximate number of images of this size with this processing that could be exported per hour.
+ansel-bench prints the time each development took, as well as the average and the throughput rating, which is the approximate number of images of this size with this processing that could be exported per hour.
 (You will likely see greater throughput on your own images, as the benchmark processing is deliberately very compute-intensive.)
-The reported times are the total pixelpipe processing time reported by darktable-cli, and the pixelpipe time plus load/save time.
-As darktable-cli currently does not report the time needed to write the final result, darktable-bench assumes that the save time is the same as the load time.
+The reported times are the total pixelpipe processing time reported by ansel-cli, and the pixelpipe time plus load/save time.
+As ansel-cli currently does not report the time needed to write the final result, ansel-bench assumes that the save time is the same as the load time.

 Sample output